This article explains how to update an Oracle Solaris 11.3 system to Oracle Solaris 11.4.

 The license associated with Oracle Solaris 11.4 must be accepted in order to perform the update.
 View the contents of this license prior to acceptance, to ensure that you understand it.
 The following command shows the summary license:

-The full license is available at http://www.oracle.com/technetwork/licenses/solaris-ea-license-4255446.html.
-This is the same license that you viewed on OTN or on the pkg-register site.
+The full license is available at https://www.oracle.com/assets/terms-oracle-solaris-170415.pdf for users of Oracle server hardware, and is available at https://www.oracle.com/downloads/licenses/solaris-cluster-express-license.html for developers.
 If you agree to accept this license, then proceed with the update.

 If any software on the system has been obsoleted in Oracle Solaris 11.4, that software will be removed when you upgrade to Oracle Solaris 11.4, as noted in Platform Support in Oracle Solaris 11.4 Release Notes.
 To see the list of packages that will be removed on upgrade, use the pkg update -nv command.
 The –n option shows what will be done but does not actually perform the update.
 The –v option shows what packages will be removed, and shows the full package versions.
-For software that will be removed, check the End of Features (EOF) Planned for Future Releases of Oracle Solaris 11 list for a suggested replacement or other workaround.
+For software that will be removed, check the End of Feature Notices for Oracle Solaris 11 list for a suggested replacement or other workaround.

 Using the –-accept option signals your legal acceptance of the above license.